-There is increasing observational showing that evidence climate changing with implications on weather, environment, and resources.
+observational There is increasing evidence showing that climate is changing with implications on weather, environment, and resources.
 Significant warming trends in air temperatures and coastal waters have been reported over the past few decades, with recorded increases per decade consistent with global trends.
 On precipitation, annual and seasonal decadal trends show a decline in maximum rainfall for coastal areas, particularly Tanga and Dar es Salaam, during the long rainy season in March - May.
 On sea level, model reconstructions of long-term sea level trends from a longer record of 50 years show a general rising trend in Tanzania ranging from 0.4-2.0 mm/yr.